shivamksharma/GoogleHashcode-2019/README.md

-# Google_HashCode-2019
+Hash Code 2019
-In this Respository, Google HashCode -2019 (pizza-problem) solutions in JAVA Programming Language.
+In this Respository, You'll see Google Hash Code 2019 Pizza Problem Solution which I solved in Java Programming Language.